infobit/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_usage.rst

 <barcode/operations/scan-received-products>`.

-From the :guilabel:`Barcode Scanning` dashboard, click the :guilabel:`Operations` button, then the :guilabel:`Receipts` button to view the list of vendor receptions to process.
+From the :guilabel:`Barcode Scanning` dashboard, click the :guilabel:`Operations` button, then the :guilabel:`Receipts` button to view the list of vendor receipts to process.
 Receipts generated from :abbr:`POs (Purchase Orders)` are listed, but new receipt operations can also be created directly through the :menuselection:`Barcode` app using the :guilabel:`Create` button.